 The type of Cloud you use can affect who manages various elements of security and what security concerns are most important.

-In a public Cloud, an organization’s data is stored with a third-party provider and accessible only via public internet in an infrastructure used by multiple organizations.
+In a public Cloud, an organization’s data is stored with a third-party provider and often times accessible via public internet in an infrastructure used by multiple organizations.

 An organization’s data is stored in a private infrastructure with exclusive accessed.
 Private Cloud environments are more often in well-identified data centers and controlled by smaller teams.

 An organization may use public and private Clouds depending on preference and requirements around sensitive data and compliance.

 It’s critical to ensure whatever Cloud solution you choose for your application(s) meets the needs of your business or customers.